Atkinson-Lab/Tractor-Mix/README.md

 PCRelatemat_sparse = as(PCRelatemat_sparse, "sparseMatrix")
 ```

 Alternatively, you may use PLINK/GCTA/SAIGE to calculate the GRM.
+But you may need to reformat the GRM to be a square matrix, so that it can be read by GMMAT.
+You shall consider masking a GRM, and convert it to `sparseMatrix`.
+This procedure often largely enhance the computational efficiency.

 **[Note: In our simulations and the benchmark from the [GENESIS paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7904076/#sup1), the difference between raw GRM vs PC-Relate is minor]**